29 Jun Selecting the right heating for the right pool. Which type of heating is best for you?

 Australia’s love affair with water and the sun dates back generations.
 The growth of swimming pool ownership over the years has reinforced that connection.
 Heated swimming pools have brought the above ground pool from the back corner of the yard to now being a major centrepiece of people’s lifestyle and entertainment.

-Heating solutions heavily contribute to the pool owner’s lifestyle dreams being realised.
-Market research shows that most residential swimming pools in Australia are outdoors.
+Recent research shows that most residential swimming pools in Australia are outdoors.
 Whilst there are a variety of heating solutions available, most swimming pools are used on warm, sunny days.
 Based on these conditions, the heating solution should always be determined by a hierarchy of selection that also considers application.
 The consumer should always be encouraged to choose an option that utilises renewable energy, and will be sustainable long term, rather than the selection of a product for convenience.

 At Supreme Heating we believe solar offers the best outcome and solution to most residential pools.
 Therefore, we place solar at the top of the hierarchy of selection, followed by heat pumps and gas heaters.
 Determining factors include climate, lifestyle, performance expectations and budget.
 Comfort levels, rising energy prices and increased awareness of responsible energy consumption should always be considered to suit the often unique and individual needs of a family.
 Regardless of the chosen solution, the inclusion of a pool cover is always recommended.